mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/1_4-code-engine.md

 1. Expand the **Navigation menu (A)** and hover over **Code Engine (B)** and select **Projects (C)**
 ![alt text](../images/1.4.1-n.png)

+In IBM Cloud Code Engine, **projects** are a way to organize and manage resources, such as applications and builds.
+They act as containers that group related resources together, making it easier to manage and control access to them.

 2. Select the **rag-lab-##-Generative_AI_Sample_App_CI_Project (A)**, where ## is replaced with your group number.
 ![alt text](../images/1.4.2-n.png)